maziac/DeZog/README.md

 ## Acknowledgements

-I would like to thank a few people for their support
+I would like to express my gratitude to the following individuals for their invaluable support:

 - Cesar Hernandez Bano for developing the great [ZEsarUX] emulator which very early offered the possibility to remotely connect to it.
 And for being patient with all my request for the ZRCP protocol.
 Without ZEsarUX I wouldn't have started DeZog at all.
 So, if you like DeZog thank Cesar.
 - Mike Dailly for the wonderful [CSpect] emulator, for opening the debug interface to plugins and for giving support to use it properly.
 - [Molly Howell/DrGoldfire](https://bitbucket.org/DrGoldfire/z80.js/src/main/) for the Z80 CPU simulation code.